 Also of interest is that Lake Forest has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Lake Forest telecommute to their jobs.
-Overall, about 11.67% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 11.67% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-In Lake Forest, a lot of people use the train to get to work every day though Lake Forest is a relatively small city.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small city, Lake Forest has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

 The per capita income in Lake Forest in 2010 was $91,188, which is wealthy relative to Illinois and the nation.
 This equates to an annual income of $364,752 for a family of four.